mayrapena1324/mayrapena1324/README.md

     About Me
 </h2>

- 👀 I’m interested in hiking, yoga and coding!
+ 👀 I’m interested in hiking, yoga and data!

  🌱 Python in Angela Yu's 100 Days of Code: The Complete Python Pro Bootcamp.